How do I create a new site on wordpress.ncsu.edu?

 What are the guidelines for using this service?

-Common sense.
-Oh ok, and University Policy.
+Like all things on campus, you must adhere to University Policy.
 Also, we reserve the right to deny or remove a domain that is inappropriate, offensive, or conflicts with another unit on campus.
 Please don’t abuse this service.

 If your site is intended for official university communications, you must follow university branding guidelines.
 If you’re not sure if that applies to you, we encourage you to contact University Communications.